 The theocratic republic of Mount Athos is home to 20 Orthodox monasteries, spread across a peninsula in northeastern Greece.
 All affairs of The Holy Mountain are governed by the 20 abbots of this autonomous republic within Greece.
 The oldest monasteries were built 1000 years ago, and from the earliest days, all female beings, both human and animal, have been forbidden.
 (One legend has it that there were too many dalliances between young monks and the daughters of nearby farmers.)Twice I have been privileged to be one of the ten non-Orthodox men granted a four-day permit to visit Mount Athos, staying at a different monastery each night, and hiking or taking a small boat between the medieval fortress-like buildings by day.

-Philip Sheldon is President of Hanns Ebensten Travel, Inc., the first company to offer tours for gay men in 1972, and Alyson Adventures, Inc., which offers active hiking, biking, kayaking and other vacations for gay men, lesbians and their friends.
+Philip Sheldon is President of Hanns Ebensten Travel (HE Travel), the first company to offer tours for gay men in 1972.
+Today HE Travel offers a mix of leisure tours and active hiking, biking, kayaking, and other vacations for gay men, lesbians, and their friends.

 Published in Courier Magazine (National Tour Association) 2004